Sharath515-M/mycodestarproject/README.md

 Welcome to the AWS CodeStar sample web service
 ==============================================

-This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.
+This sample code helps get you started with a simple Python web service usin AWS Lambda and Amazon API Gateway.

 What's Here